Upinel/PVE-Intel-vGPU/README.md

 Now your host is prepared, and you can set up Windows 10/11 VMs with SR-IOV vGPU support.

 ## Windows Installation
+I will write a simplier version of Windows Installation Guide soon.
+Stay Tune.

 ### Download Windows Images and Virtos Driver
 1. Download the latest VirtIO Windows driver ISO from [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso).
 2. Download the Windows 11 ISO from [here](https://www.microsoft.com/software-download/windows11).
 Use the **Download Windows 11 Disk Image (ISO) for x64 devices** option.